TomConlin/StarBash/README.md

     sort: write error

+(_the broken pipe message seems to be an artifact of the jupyter notebook_)

-the most common intensities are below 200 which agrees well with background needing to be below the average (256.9)
+The most common intensities are below 200 which agrees well with background needing to be below the average (256.9)

-Histograms are best seen.
+Histograms like to be seen.
 We could write a simple script to print something.
 But gnuplot is ancient, flexible, widely available and very good to be aware of.